- Posted on

 Managing Software Packages

 Different Linux distributions use different package managers.
-Here’s how to handle software packages in distributions that use apt
+Here’s how to handle software packages in distributions that use apt, dnf, and zypper.

 apt (Advanced Package Tool) - Debian-based systems